majestic53/nesl/readme.md

 #### On Arch-based systems

-Update pacman and install the following packages:
+Install the libraries using pacman:

 ```
 sudo pacman -S sdl2